carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 {: .language-bash}

 We go to the [Pavian demo WebSite](https://fbreitwieser.shinyapps.io/pavian/), click on Browse and choose our reports.
+You need to select both reports at the same time.

 <a href="{{ page.root }}/fig/03-07-04.PNG">
   <img src="{{ page.root }}/fig/03-07-04.PNG" alt="upload Pavian" />